 The Edgewater Bridge spans W Mukilteo Blvd. between Mukilteo Ln./LaMar Dr. and Shore Ave.

-Building a new bridge is a long-term investment in our transportation system, providing for the safety of everyone walking, driving or using a wheelchair, stroller or bike on W. Mukilteo Blvd.
+Building a new bridge is a long-term investment in our transportation system, providing for the safety of everyone walking, driving or using a wheelchair, stroller or bike on West Mukilteo Boulevard.

 The new bridge will have the same number of travel lanes as the current bridge, plus bicycle lanes and wider sidewalks.
 Community input informed the design’s choice of bridge railings, illumination and gateway elements at both ends of the bridge.

 New bridge features will include:

 - 6.5-foot sidewalks on each side of the bridge